gwgundersen/fixfmtlogger/README.md

-A Python library for logging with fixed-formatted data.
-Designed for logging in machine-learning projects.
+A Python library for logging with fixed-width formatted data.
+Designed for logging lots of structure data, e.g. logging in a machine-learning project.

 ## API